vsuresh31/GambleBot/README.md

 * 1: Identifier
 * 54-56: Weapons to gamble
 * It does not matter where the gambles and resets are, as long you linked/copied the correct images
+* There can be more items in your inventory than 60, it only matters what you see when fully scrolled down.
+Sometimes, if the last row is filled completely, a new line will appear and disappear based on whether the item is currently in lab; this can cause issues, so you should avoid filling the last line up completely.
+* The items to gamble must not have only 1 fix and must at least be Enchant-1

 ## Resources

 Fixes and positions are scanned by comparing pixel-wise against the provided image files.
 Even the slightest difference in color matters.
 This means, on certain servers you may have to create your own files.
-Black (#000000) pixels are ignored, so fill up anything but the text with.
+Black (`#000000`) pixels are ignored, so fill up anything but the text with.

 ## Credits